-The production network used in this guide has two major components:
+The production network used in this guide is divided into three major components:

-- The physical, or underlay, network as shown in Figure 7. - The NSX virtual, or overlay, network as shown in Figure 8.
+- The physical, or underlay, data center network as shown in Figure 14. - The NSX virtual, or overlay, network as shown in Figure 15. - The iSCSI SAN as shown in Figure 17.

-3.2.1 Physical network (underlay)
+3.2.1 Physical data center network (underlay)

-On the production network, a spine and leaf topology is used for performance and scalability.
+On the physical data center network, a leaf-spine topology is used for performance and scalability.
 Two leaf switches (S4048-ONs) are used in each rack for redundancy and increased performance.
 Dell Virtual-Link Trunking (VLT) connects each pair of leaf switches.

 Each leaf switch has point-to-point connections to both spine switches (Z9100-ONs).
-Traffic between the leaf and spine switches is routed and Equal-Cost Multi-Path routing (ECMP) is leveraged to utilize all available bandwidth.
+Traffic between the leaf switches and spine switches is routed and Equal-Cost Multi-Path routing (ECMP) is leveraged to utilize all available bandwidth.